Our commitment to you

 You may withdraw your consent at any time upon reasonable notice, subject to legal or contractual restrictions.
 Please note, however, that withdrawing your consent may affect our ability to continue to provide you with the products and services that you have or would like to receive.

-To withdraw your consent, you should contact our Privacy Officer at the address or telephone number listed below.
+If you wish to withdraw your consent to this information sharing or discuss the implications of such a withdrawal, please contact our Privacy Officer at the address or telephone number listed below.
 Unless we hear otherwise from you, you are giving to us your consent for the collection, use and disclosure of personal information as provided in this Policy for the Identified Purposes.

 How long do we keep your personal information?